Paul O'Grady: Career in drag

-Lily Savage and the drag circuit: 1978–1984
+1978–1984: Lily Savage and the drag circuit

 While working for Camden Social Services, O'Grady made his first attempt at putting together a drag act, creating the character of Lily Savage; he later said, "I wanted to get up there but be larger than life, a creature that was more cartoon than human."
 His debut was on the afternoon of 7 October 1978 at The Black Cap gay pub in Camden, where his act involved miming the words to Barbra Streisand's "Nobody Makes a Pass at Me" from the show Pins and Needles.
 Following a holiday to Poland, he visited an ex-boyfriend in Manila in the Philippines, there working briefly as a barman and waiter at a brothel.

 Returning to London, O'Grady moved to Purley and then Streatham with a drag act, the Glamazons.
 With one of them, nicknamed "Hush", he founded a two-man drag mime act, the Playgirls, although found little work in London.
-Agreeing to a tour of northern England, they moved to Slaithwaite, Yorkshire, also accepting a month's work at a club in Copenhagen, Denmark.
+Agreeing to a tour of northern England, they moved to Slaithwaite, West Yorkshire, also accepting a month's work at a club in Copenhagen, Denmark.
 Diversifying their act, O'Grady learned fire eating and developed a striptease while wearing a fat suit he named "Biddy".
 After Hush returned to London, O'Grady continued his drag performance as a solo act under the name of "Paul Monroe", a reference to Marilyn Monroe.
 Under financial strain, O'Grady moved back in with his mother in Birkenhead.
 Amid mass unemployment, O'Grady briefly lived off the dole before resurrecting the Playgirls with his friend Vera; initially performing in Liverpool, where they were caught up in the 1981 Toxteth riots, they began touring other parts of northern England until returning to London.

-Again working as a support worker for Camden Council Social Services, O'Grady lived in Vauxhall and then Brixton before reviving the Playgirls with Hush, devising an act based upon the film What Ever Happened to Baby Jane?.
+Again working as a support worker for Camden Council Social Services, O'Grady lived in Vauxhall and then Brixton before reviving the Playgirls with Hush, devising an act based upon the film What Ever Happened to Baby Jane?
 At the end of the year, he appeared as an Ugly Sister in a drag pantomime of Cinderella.
 In March 1983 he joined the Equity union, allowing him to take a role in the theatrical adaptation of If They'd Asked for a Lion Tamer at the Donmar Warehouse.
 The Playgirls gained bookings to appear across London, and also in Amsterdam and Copenhagen; O'Grady and Hush joined with drag artist David Dale to form an act known as "LSD", which stood for "Lily, Sandra, and Doris".
 Devising an act that parodied children's television show Andy Pandy, they gained bookings across London and in Edinburgh.